johandry/VeDeV/README.md

 If the test is success you can login to the vagrant box with:

-    $ cd vagrant/ubuntu-14.1* && vagrant up && vagrant ssh
+    $ ./vedev.rb start ubuntu-14.1

+When you finish, you can stop/halt all the machines or just one with:

+    $ ./vedev.rb stop ubuntu-14.1

-Then the environment is ready to use it for your development environment, provision it (using Docker or Puppet) and add more tests with ServerSPEC.
+The environment is ready to use it for your development environment, provision it (using Docker or Puppet) and add more tests with ServerSPEC.
+Just copy the directory of the vagrant machine inside build, example build/ubuntu-14.1*, to the development project directory.

 ## Tasks

 - [X] **Testing**: Create a Rake file using ServerSpec to test.
 - [ ] **Push to Atlas**: Once the Vagrant box is ready upload it to Altas (previously VagrantCloud).
 This is not possible yet.
 Waiting for Atlas to provide (free) packer push of vagrant-virtualbox boxes.
 - [X] **Options**: Add more options to vedev.rb such as update, init; and improve clean and build options.
-- [ ] **More Options**: Add more options to vedev.rb such as up and down, to vagrant up && ssh and vagrant halt.
+- [X] **More Options**: Add more options to vedev.rb such as up and down, to vagrant up && ssh and vagrant halt.
 - [ ] **Official Boxes**: Allow to use an existing box on Atlas or in the cloud instead of creating your own box.

 ## Why VeDeV?